 - Skills your child has lost because of disruptions in their education

 - Important reasons why your child couldn’t fully participate in school including: losses your family experienced, family changes such as housing or income, other trauma and illness

 - The types of services that would help your child learn

 At this meeting, the team should also make sure that the present levels of academic achievement and functional performance (PLAAFP) section of your child’s IEP is up-to-date.
 The PLAAFP section is a snapshot of your child’s current skills and needs.
 If the team decides that more data is needed, or if you request it, the school district may conduct a reevaluation.
 Any reevaluation must consider all areas of educational need, even those that are not usually associated with the disability category listed on your child’s IEP.

 If you decide with the rest of the IEP team that your child is eligible, any changes to their special education services must be added to their IEP.
 Due process procedures must be followed.
-That means the district has to provide you with a prior written notice (PWN) document , inform everyone on your child’s IEP team of any changes to the IEP, and provide you with a copy of the amended IEP when you request it.
+That means the district must provide you with a Prior Written Notice (PWN) and a copy of the proposed IEP.
 Services can be added to the IEP in the form of: extended school year (ESY) services, additional IEP services, compensatory services, or other appropriate services.
 Each of these types of services are described on the following page.

 Extended School Year (ESY) Services